 1. NOT CHANGING THE DEFAULT META TITLE OR FAVICON

-We see this one a lot.
+As an Ecommerce SEO agency, we see this one a lot.
 And it’s a shame because the Meta Title Tag is a great place to include your shop name and some relevant keywords, and the favicon provides a great branding opportunity.

 Below, we can see by not changing the default meta title or favicon, example.co.uk has missed out on a good opportunity: